piegope/doc/docs/en/rdm/windows/data-sources/data-sources-types/index.md

 		<td>
 {{ en.RDM }} uses the Microsoft cloud platform to save and manage all sessions.

-For more information, please consult our [Azure SQL](/rdm/mac/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/) topic.
+For more information, please consult [Azure SQL](/rdm/mac/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/).
 		</td>
 		<td>
 Pros: